-COUN 546/846-REL CHRISTIAN RECONCILIATION is an introduction to the Christian Reconciliation process.
+COUN 546/846 CHRISTIAN RECONCILIATION is an introduction to the Christian Reconciliation process.
 Students will gain a basic knowledge about what causes conflict and various responses to conflicted situations.
-A theological framework for Christian Reconciliation will be presented that will introduce students to the concept of sin and forgiveness.
-Students will explore their own responses to personal conflict while learning skills to assist others who are struggling with interpersonal conflicted situations.
+A theological framework for Christian Reconciliation will be presented that will introduce students to the concept of sin and forgiveness Students will explore their own responses to personal conflict while learning skills to assist others who are struggling with interpersonal conflicted situations.
+This course will be taught by an ordained pastor or commissioned minister of religion who is a licensed mental health practitioner.
 3 credits.